Creamy Peanut Curry

 1

-Finely chop the onion and garlic and grate the ginger using a kitchen grater.
+Cut onions and garlic into fine pieces and grate the ginger with a kitchen grater.

 2